-the proposed action, the relationship between short-term uses of the environment and long-term productivity due to the proposed action, and any irreversible or irretrievable commitment of resources if the proposed action were to occur.
+This EIS has been prepared to comply with NEPA.
+NEPA requires that a detailed analysis be prepared if any federal agency is undertaking a "major federal action significantly affecting the quality of the human environment".
+In this detailed study, the federal agency must include an assessment of the impacts to the environment from the proposed action and any adverse effects that cannot be avoided should the proposed action be implemented.
+In addition, the agency must include any alternatives to the proposed action, the relationship between short-term uses of the environment and long-term productivity due to the proposed action, and any irreversible or irretrievable commitment of resources if the proposed action were to occur.
 The purpose of NEPA documents is to provide the decision makers with the best available information so that agency personnel can make an informed decision about the project.
 The intent of NEPA is to promote better decision making by federal agencies when they undertake actions that may have effects on the environment.

-The CEQ is the regulating agency for NEPA and has developed a set of regulations that provide more detailed information about implementation of NEPA.
+The CEQ, the regulating agency for NEPA, has developed a set of regulations that provide more detailed information about the implementation of NEPA.
 These regulations have specific requirements of what should be included in an EIS (40 CFR §1502).